gocept/gocept.rdbmanagement/README.txt

 preconditionX.py
 ----------------

+ * Script must contain a function called ``precondition`` which takes one parameter which is an open DB-API2-connection to the database.

  * Precondition script X will be run on a database at generation X-1.

- * Precondition script X has to raise an Exception to indicate that the database MUST not be updated to generation X.
+ * Precondition script X has to raise an exception to indicate that the database MUST not be updated to generation X.